NishikinoSky/NishikinoSky.github.io/_posts/2020-10-16-Operating-System.md

 >
 > Protection and Security

-A process is a program in execution.
+A process is a program in execution
 > Program: passive entity
 >
 > Process: active entity